Lim Koon Teck: Champion of low-cost homes for low-income people

-He often criticised Government spending where he felt it was excessive, was sympathetic to the plight of the less fortunate who struggled to have their own homes and encouraged savings among wage-earners.
+Lim often criticised Government spending where he felt it was excessive, was sympathetic to the plight of the less fortunate who struggled to have their own homes and encouraged savings among wage-earners.
 In November 1954, Singapore United Rubber Estates Limited and Sembawang Rubber Estate Limited, two Singapore rubber companies with a joint-multimillion-dollar plan to build low cost houses for sale to the public on installment, appointed Lim to be on their respective Boards of Directors in London.
 In March 1955 he said that his life's ambition was to build low-cost houses for low-salaried wage-earners.
 He was, at that time associated with two housing estates whose object was to build 2,000 to 3,000 houses for people with low incomes, and factories producing building materials.
 By the end of 1955, one of those, Phoo Yong Estate, off the sixth mile Bukit Timah Road, became home to 150 low income families.
 The houses in estate were priced at $6,000, $8,500 and $12,000.
 The estates were the property of Lee Kong Chian, to whom Lim was legal adviser.
 In 1952, he had demonstrated that low cost housing for low-income wage-earners was a very real possibility.
 By 15 November, over 1,500 people had come to see the block of four cheap "package" houses completed in 140 hours by 10 workers at cost of $2,000 each.
 Eace of these came with a bedroom, sitting room, store, kitchen and bathroom, and if wood were to be substituted for steel in the house frame, a lavatory could be added on for free.
 The estimated labour cost was $500, but, if he chose to, a homeowner could build it himself with the help of an experienced labourer.
 The estimated cost for installation of light and water was $300 and the amount of land needed was only 500 square feet.